Ceres (dwarf planet): Dawn mission

-From June to October 2018 Dawn orbited Ceres from as close as 35 km to as far away as 4000 km.
+From June to October 2018, Dawn orbited Ceres from as close as 35 km to as far away as 4000 km.
 The Dawn mission ended on 1 November 2018 after the spacecraft ran out of fuel.

 Future missions

 In 2020, an ESA team proposed the Calathus Mission concept, a followup mission to Occator Crater, to return a sample of the bright carbonate faculae and dark organics to Earth.
-The Chinese Space Agency is designing a sample-return mission from Ceres that would take place during the 2020s.
+The China National Space Administration is designing a sample-return mission from Ceres that would take place during the 2020s.